zaargy/zaargy.github.io/index.md

 a sort of off-grid [[indieweb]] homepage

-a purposefully non-algorithmacally generated repository of ideas/thoughts/musings
+a purposefully non-algorithmacally generated [[repository of ideas]]

 ## news